Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 BenQ ZOWIE EC2

-68g lightweight wired gaming mouse, 3360 PIXArt sensor, 5,000–20,000 DPI, ergonomic right-hand contour, no RGB (lightweight), 5 buttons, highly rated by customers with 1,100+ reviews.
+68g lightweight wired gaming mouse, 3360 PIXArt sensor, 5,000–20,000 DPI, ergonomic right-hand contour, no RGB (lightweight), 5 buttons, Well-reviewed on Amazon with 1,100+ reviews.
 ZOWIE is owned by BenQ (monitor company) and sponsors esports teams.
 EC2 is specifically optimized for FPS games.
 The 68g weight is light for a wired mouse.
 The 3360 sensor is Pixart's proven tournament standard (not bleeding-edge but reliable).
 5,000–20,000 DPI range is perfectly adequate for competitive play.
 The no-RGB design reduces bloat — every feature adds weight and ZOWIE removes it.
 The ergonomic contour is optimized for small-to-medium hands with claw grip.
 Paracord cable is thinner than standard braided, reducing drag.

 ✓ Why GiftedPicks chose this

 The best budget esports mouse.
 68g wired, proven sensor, zero RGB bloat, sponsored by esports teams.
-The EC2 is specifically built for FPS games (unlike mice trying to do everything). highly rated by customers.
+The EC2 is specifically built for FPS games (unlike mice trying to do everything).
+Well-reviewed on Amazon.
 At under $65, this is the value option without sacrificing performance.
 If you're new to competitive FPS gaming and want to learn on pro-grade equipment, this is your entry point.

 ⚠ Not ideal for